-A brand board (also called a brand mood board) might not be something you see every day, but it can be a vital part of creating your brand’s visual identity.
-If you want to develop or refresh your brand do it totally reflects who you are as a company, this is the place to start.
+A brand board (also called a brand mood board) can be a vital part of creating your brand’s visual identity.
+If you want to develop or refresh your brand so it reflects who you are as a company, this is the place to start.

 Think of a brand board as an outline or checklist for your brand.
 If a design asset isn’t clicking or if something looks out of place, you can check it against the board to find out why.
 Your brand board is the place to begin codifying what you want your brand to express — what does it stand for, how do you want people to think of it, and how will you visually represent all of that?